JimmyVS/Jim-Grysmpolakis/README.md

 When not engrossed in the realm of programming, you might find me exploring the latest tech trends, experimenting with new frameworks, or diving into the world of Artificial Intelligence.

 ### More things about me:
-- 🔭 I’m currently working on a password generator app.
+- 🔭 I’m currently working on a game called **Bare Survival**.
-- 🌱 I’m currently learning html and css.
+- 🌱 I’m currently learning C Sharp.
 - 💬 Ask me about any topic you like.
 - 🌟 My Motto: "A failure is just a reminder to keep trying".

 ## Skills

-- Programming Languages:  python, java, c++ and javascript.
+- Programming Languages:  python, java, c++, javascript and C Sharp.
-- Frameworks & Libraries:  tkinter, pygame, auto-py-to-gui, raylib, TensorFlow.
+- Frameworks & Libraries:  tkinter, pygame, PyTorch, raylib, TensorFlow.
 - Tools & Technologies:  I use VSCode to write code.
-In addition, I used to write code in pyCharm.

 ## My GitHub Stats